-Word Processing and Graphing Software - You need Microsoft Word or a similar word processing program for writing assignments, and Acrobat Reader or a similar program to allow you to read and download pdf files.
-I also recommend Adobe Scan for making and uploading pdfs.
-All students at CR have access to Office 365 (Word, PowerPoint, Excel, and OneNote) free with a valid @mycr.redwoods.edu email account.
+Word Processing and Graphing Software - You need Microsoft Word and/or Acrobat Reader or a similar program to allow you to read and download pdf files.
+All students at CR have access to Office 365 (Word,

+PowerPoint, Excel, and OneNote) free with a valid @mycr.redwoods.edu email account.
 Go to Office 365 for Education to get started.